Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 All of these ingredients are easy to find.
 You can use any type or size of tomatoes and bell peppers, and the soup will still turn out perfect.

-The recipe does note you can use either vegetable broth or chicken broth.
-So, if you want to make it vegetarian, simply go with the first option.
+You can use either vegetable broth or chicken broth for this recipe.
+So, if you want to make soup for a vegetarian diet, simply go with the first option.

 Cooking the Roasted Red Pepper And Tomato Soup on heat is not always required, like in this instruction.